It’s almost St. Patrick’s Day and that means it’s Jiggs Dinner time! This crockpot meal is as simple as it is delicious.

 - 2 Parsnips More if you like them!

-- 1 lb Baby Red Potatoes Cleaned, whole.
-Or Red or white potatoes will work if you can’t find Baby Reds.
+- 1 lb Baby Red Potatoes 1 lb or as many as you can fit in with the cabbage.
+Cleaned, whole, or red or white potatoes will work if you can't find baby reds.
 Just cut them in half or quarters.

 Prepare the brisket